bsstephan/buildable-stick-system/README.md

         * Inset plates should probably use 8-12mm bolts --- some standoffs aren't threaded the whole way, making 16mm too long to go flush
         * If making the 45mm standoffs from multiple smaller ones, make sure they have enough length to take your bolts!
-* Per frame connection point:
+* Per frame connection point (only necessary if you are using complete frames and not frame pieces):
     * 8 16mm M4 bolts
     * 8 M4 flange nuts
 * For a lever: